php-http/documentation/docs/index.md

 ## History

 This project has been started by [Eric Geloen](https://github.com/egeloen) as [Ivory Http Adapter](https://github.com/egeloen/ivory-http-adapter).
 It never made it to be really stable, but it relied on PSR-7 which was not stable either that time.
+Because of the constantly changing PSR-7 Eric had to rewrite the library over and over again (at least the message handling part, which in most cases affected every adapters).

+in 2015 a decision has been made to move the library to it's own organization, so PHP HTTP was born.

 ## Getting started